 Eliza (Audrey Hepburn) is a street vendor who sells flowers to make ends meet.
-Professor Higgins (Rex Harrison) bumps into Eliza, and the two meet.
+Professor Higgins (Rex Harrison) bumps into Eliza and the two meet.
 At first, the professor is quite surprised by Eliza’s language and taste in fashion as she attempts to sell him a flower.
-After first meeting Eliza, it’s not long until Professor Higgins sets himself a challenge to transform her into something greater.
+After first meeting Eliza, it’s not long until Professor Higgins sets himself a challenge to transform her into something more significant.
 With lots of tutoring, Professor Higgins will teach Eliza everything from the correct way of speaking and walking to personal hygiene and even the way to dress.
 Eliza will become a standout among others within London society.
-But interesting enough, Eliza isn’t the only one who will have a major change in her life.
+But interesting enough, Eliza isn’t the only one who will have a significant change in her life.
 Professor Higgins will also learn a few things too.

 Thanks to Paramount Pictures, the film has recently received a 4K UHD release after being restored from the original 65mm with 96K resolution.
 Those who love music will adore hearing the soundtrack in a stunning 7.1 Dolby Atmos Audio track.